HB Financial Solutions Ltd Terms and Conditions of Trading.

 You: Our client, whose name is recorded overleaf (and partner where any of the debts are in joint names).

-Us: Harrington Brooks (Accountants) Limited.
-Registered in England and Wales.
-Company number 3592213.
+Us: HB Financial Solutions Ltd. Registered in England and Wales.
+Company number 03592213.
 A wholly owned subsidiary of the One Advice Group.
 Registered Office: Jackson House, Sibson Road, Sale, Manchester, M33 7RR.
-Authorised and regulated by the Financial Conduct Authority (FCA).
+Authorised and regulated by the Financial Conduct Authority (FCA), firm reference number 660923.
 Data Protection Registration Number Z6082444.

 Creditors: Any and all of your unsecured Creditors whose details you will provide to us in accordance with section 3.

-Period: The period during which the Financial Management Plan is in operation.
+Period: The period during which the Debt Management Plan is in operation.

 Fees: The fees to be paid by you to us in accordance with the Financial Management Plan.